 Similarly, the largest freshwater fish in North America is the Alligator Gar another living fossil.
 The gars as a group are large predatory living fossils.

 In South America, we find much the same story.
 The largest freshwater fish is the Arapaima, a large predatory living fossil.
-The Arapaima has no real close relatives, but its closest relatives in South America are also large predatory living fossils the arowanas.
+The Arapaima has no real close relatives, but its closest relatives in South America are also large predatory living fossils, the South American arowana.

 The sturgeon is similar, it is not predatory, but sturgeons are large to very large living fossils, and among the largest freshwater fish.